Idaho lawmaker accused of rape was warned about his behavior

 "I hate to attribute, you know, any particular attitude to him but, it was, he was defensive when he came upstairs and I don't know that he appreciated the effort or the spirit in which the suggestion was made," Blanksma said.
 "I felt that he was pushing back on me even suggesting that path forward."

-Von Ehlinger told the committee that despite the warning, he still thought it was appropriate to ask staffers out on dates because he believed if the individual had a problem with it, they would let him know, "and that the matter would be closed."
+Von Ehlinger told the committee that despite the warning, he still thought it was appropriate to ask staffers out on dates because he believed if the individual had a problem with him doing so, they would let him know, "and that the matter would be closed."

 She said she told von Ehlinger she didn't want to have sexual contact and at one point lied and said she wasn't on birth control in hopes that he would be dissuaded.
 She said the lawmaker ignored her, forcing her to have oral sex.

-Note: This story has been updated to correct that von Ehlinger's attorney says he passed three lie detector tests, not two.